kellianb/FISE_A3_SE_BECHTEL/README.md

   -?, -h, --help         Show help and usage information

 Commands:
-  create <source-path> <target-path>  Create a backup job load <job-file-path>                Load backup jobs from a file and execute them [] remove                              Remove a backup job run <source-path> <target-path>     Run a backup job
+  create <source-path> <target-path>  Create a backup job and write it to a file load <job-file-path>                Load backup jobs from a file and execute them remove                              Remove a backup job from a file run <source-path> <target-path>     Run a backup job
 ```

-To use this CLI application, you need to open the CLI at the path "{location of your application}\FISE_A3_SE_BECHTEL\BackupUtil.Cli\bin\Debug\net9.0".
-Then you will be able to run the commands above with the chosen options.
-You need to create a backup job with a source and a target path before loading it.
-You can also directly run a backup job by specifying the source and target paths.
-Once you have loaded available jobs, you can run them by selecting the job index, then confirm your choice.
-The backup job will then be executed and the files will be copied from the source to the target path, and all changes will be displayed in the CLI.
-The log file, generated in the local application data folder, will contain the details of the changes ("~\AppData\Local\EasySave\Logs" on Windows and "~/.locale/share/EasySave/logs" on Linux).

-You can also chose your language by using the -l option.

-## How to make changes

-- Clone the project: `git pull <repo url>`
-- Create a new feature branch: `git checkout -b 'feature/<name-of-your-feature>'`
-- Commit your changes: `git commit -m '<Tell us what you did and why here>'`
-- Push you changes: `git push`
-- Open a PR on github

-## How to solve merge conflicts

-Prefer git rebases over merges

-Note: When done rebasing, you have to push using `git push --force`

 ## UML Diagrams